microsoft/azure-maven-plugins/.github/PULL_REQUEST_TEMPLATE.md

 <!-- #123 -->

-Any relevant logs, error output, etc?
+Any relevant logs, screenshots, error output, etc.?
 -------------------------------------
 <!-- If it’s long, please paste to https://gist.github.com/ and insert the link here. -->